Skip to main content Skip to secondary navigation

 School of Humanities and Sciences

-Think critically about the visual arts and visual culture and focus on the meaning of images and media, and their historical development, roles in society, and relationships to disciplines such as literature, music, and philosophy.
+Think critically about the visual arts and visual culture and focus on the meaning of images, architecture, and media, and their historical development, roles in society, and relationships to disciplines such as literature, music, political science, religion, and philosophy.

 What You'll Study